Jezzamonn/fourier/content.md

 <canvas id="fourier-title" class="sketch" width=500 height=300></canvas>

-Ok, that's it for fourier transforms right?
-WRONG!
+So, we can't use Fourier transforms to compress shapes in an interesting way.
+But there's another type of data that we can use Fourier transforms for.

 ## JPEGs

-Alright, now we're going to go into a new area.
-JPEGs!
-Did you know fourier transforms can also be used on images?
+Did you know Fourier transforms can also be used on images?
 That's how JPEGs works.
-We're applying the same principles to images -- splitting up something into a bunch of sine waves.
+We're applying the same principles to images -- splitting up something into a bunch of sine waves, and then only storing the important ones.

-Except, we now need sine waves that can represent an image, because remember we need to be able to add them back up and get back to our original iamge.
+Now we're dealing with 2D images, we need a different type of sine wave.
+We need to have something that no matter what image we have, we can add up a bunch of these sine waves to get back to our original iamge.
 How do we do that?
 Well, each of our frequencies will be images too.
-Instead of a wave with a top and a bottom, we now have images with black and sections.
+Instead of a wave that's a line with a top and a bottom, we now have images with black and white sections.

 We have ones in the X dimension,